 Once you connect your database to Metabase, you’ll want to configure an email account to send system notifications to your organization’s users.
-Metabase uses email to reset passwords, onboard new users, and notify you when something happens.
+Metabase uses email to reset passwords, onboard new users, and notify you when something happens (see dashboard subscriptions and alerts).

-Metabase Cloud manages an email server for you, so you don’t need to set up email (and you won’t see SMTP settings in your Admin console).
+By default, Metabase Cloud will manage an email server for you, so you don’t need to set up email.

 If you like, you can still set up: